 It’s the difference between asking and complaining.
 While complaining can seem like the solution, asking actually leads to solutions.

 What You Should Do

-I have given you 5 things you should not do if your spouse is ignoring you.
-I have found (and many therapists know this too) that if you ACTUALLY stop doing these things you might just find your spouse responding to you in a different way.
+Now you know the 5 things not to do if your spouse is ignoring you.
+I (and many other therapists) have found if you actually stop doing these things you might find your spouse responding to you differently.

-At the end of the day, what this article is really about is YOU.
-This is so important for you to understand.
-Too many of us place the failure of our relationships on the other person without ever looking at how we are keeping the separation going.
+At the end of the day, this article is really about you.
+Too many of us place relationship struggles on the other person without looking at how we are keeping the separation going.

-Once you do, you will come to realize that you may not be able to change your spouse, but you can change yourself, and you are only responsible for how you treat others.
+This can be hard to consider because the loneliness and anger are so strong, but try to slow down and see your relationship from a bird’s eye or meta view.
+Once you do, you’ll realize you may not be able to change your spouse, but you can change yourself and you’re only responsible for how you treat others.
 The goal is to make sure you can go to bed at night with a clean conscience.

 Relationships are difficult, even more difficult when you feel stuck.
 If you feel like you simply can’t manage and you live in Iowa, we can help you thrive in your marriage or relationship.
 Couple counseling is what we do!
 Learn more about us or call 319-320-7506 to get started.